 In all five categories, Alpine Ascents ranks highest in the climbing industry.
 No other guide service has the safety record, quality of guides, finely honed programs, and customer service that we offer.
 Please see "Why Climb With a Professional Guide" for more information on Success rates and safety and Why Climb With Alpine Ascents.

 Our Everest expedition was perhaps best summed up by Finn Olaf-Jones, reporter for Discover.com:

-In the best interest of personal safety, success and team compatibility, adequate training and excellent physical condition are required.
-Prior experience carrying a heavy pack for multiple days serves as excellent preparation for this climb.
+In the interests of safety, success, and team compatibility, climbers must be in excellent physical condition.
+Prior experience carrying a heavy pack for multiple days is required.
 Climbers must be able to carry an average of 30lbs or more and be physically and mentally prepared to deal with strenuous situations at high altitudes.
-Climbers need to be in excellent physical condition for both personal enjoyment and to be an integral team member.
 We encourage you to contact us so that we may assist you in developing a training program that meets your particular needs.
 Comprehensive training information can be found here.

 New to climbing and dreaming about Everest? - Contact our Director of Programs, Gordon Janow, (gjanow@AlpineAscents.com) about how to get started.

 Alpine Ascents is deeply committed to maintaining ecosystems at home and around the world.
 With each expedition, trek, and course, we not only attempt to leave the environment as we found it but also strive to assist the local population in protecting the land and people indigenous to that region.
 Alpine Ascents reaches for the highest ethical business practices at home and abroad.
 Each staff member is dedicated to environmentally sound climbing practices.